arnold-c/PhD-Dissertation/chapter_2/d4a_manuscript.typ

 It is not possible to discern how much the likelihood of contact with a SARS-CoV-2 positive individual is due to the high campus prevalence versus individual behaviors.
 Considered independently, eating in dining halls within the past 7 days was weakly associated with testing positive for SARS-CoV-2 antibodies, and participation in medium-sized events (51-1000 individuals) and close proximity to a symptomatic individual were significantly associated with testing positive for SARS-CoV-2 antibodies, which is consistent with patterns observed elsewhere @leclercWhatSettingsHave2020 @brooks-pollockPopulationAttributableFraction2020.
 Within the community group, being a PSU employee was significantly associated with lower odds of IgG test positivity.
 There were no significant differences in the age distributions of by employment status.
-Bharti _et al._ @bhartiLargeUniversityHigh2022 identified lower per-capita incidence in Centre County residents relative to the 5 surrounding counties, as well as a greater movement restriction and less time spent outside the home.
+Bharti _et al._ @bhartiLargeUniversityHigh2022 identified lower per capita incidence in Centre County residents relative to the 5 surrounding counties, as well as a greater movement restriction and less time spent outside the home.
 Whilst this paper only examined Centre County residents, it is plausible that PSU employees were more able to work remotely and similarly reduced their movement and non-household contacts, relative to non-PSU employees.
 The low number of positive community cases meant that it was not possible to identify other associations with IgG positivity.